ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-3.md

 You can use the application manifest to enable MTE.

-To open the application manifest switch the project view to Project Files and expand `app->src->main->res` folders as shown in the picture below.
-Double click on `AndroidManifes.xml` file to open it.
+To open the application manifest, switch the project view to Project Files and expand `app->src->main->res` folders as shown in the picture below.
+Double-click on the `AndroidManifes.xml` file to open it.

 ![alt-text-2](pictures/04_android_manifest_path.png "Android Manifest file path.")